-In February 2005, CLP published its Code on Corporate Governance which embraced the terms of the Code on Corporate Governance Practices and Corporate Governance Report issued by the Hong Kong Stock Exchange in November 2004.
-Both the CLP Code and the Stock Exchange Code have gone through a number of revisions in the intervening years and more recently, with the latest updates in 2019.
+In February 2005, CLP published its Code on Corporate Governance which embraced the terms of the then Code on Corporate Governance Practices and Corporate Governance Report issued by the Hong Kong Stock Exchange in November 2004.
+Both the CLP Code and the Stock Exchange Code have gone through a number of revisions in the intervening years and more recently, with the latest updates to take effect from 2023.